jeroenjanssens/data-science-at-the-command-line/README.md

 ====================

 *On Wednesday Feb 12 at 12:10pm, we're going to talk about rethinking the Data Science Toolbox at [Strata BoF table 3](http://strataconf.com/strata2014/public/schedule/detail/33601).
-Come and join us when you:
+Come and join us when you:*

-- Are a teacher, author, or company and you would like to enable your students, readers, or customers to get up and running in minutes.
+*- Are a teacher, author, or company and you would like to enable your students, readers, or customers to get up and running in minutes.
-- Have any ideas regarding virtualiziation, provisioning, configuration, command-line menu's, or installers for Windows or Mac OS X.
+- Have any ideas regarding virtualiziation, provisioning, configuration, command-line menu's, or installers for Windows or Mac OS X.*

-Hope to see you there!
+*Hope to see you there!*

-Jeroen Janssens
+*Jeroen Janssens
 [@jeroenhjanssens](https://twitter.com/jeroenhjanssens)*